 GST day, July 1, marks the successful completion of a tax regime as humongous as GST.
 While the last month saw few extensions, major of which was the GSTR 9 extension.
-From this month, we are looking forward to the more simplified New GST Return to replace the current one soon.
+From this month, we are looking forward to the more simplified New Returns to replace the current one soon.

 The rain gods are in their best mode with no immediate relief for sunny days!

 The GSTN is fighting the battle of addressing industry concerns over high tax rates, states complaining of reduced GST revenues and numerous GST evasion cases identifying across the country.

-Print the calendar and post it on your workdesks for a good reminder on filing days.
+Print the calendar and post it on your work desks for a good reminder on filing days.

 GST Compliance Calendar -June 2019

-June is upon us!
 While we sail through this ‘median’ month of the year oscillating between the scorching heat and the promise of first rains, the GST taxpayers are busy preparing the monthly returns and reconciling for the big day: 30th June 2019 – the GSTR 9, GST annual return filing day.
-For many, this day would be the World Cup Final!
+For the remaining, this day would be the World Cup Final!

 And with the government issuing notification on no extension on GSTR 9 filing due date, the month becomes all the more crucial.